What do we mean by human rights?

 Protection of all our rights (not just the fundamental ones) should primarily be provided by the courts, led by the Supreme Court.
 In addition to the general courts, the administrative judiciary, of which the Supreme Administrative Court is the highest authority, provides a specialised check on the correctness (legality) of decisions of a public authority.

-For many years, the protection of human rights was entrusted to one member of the Government, the Minister for Human Rights.
+For many years, the protection of human rights was the responsibility of one member of the Government, the Minister for Human Rights.
 However, several years ago this function ceased to exist.
-However, within the Office of the Government of the Czech Republic, there is still the post of Government Commissioner for Human Rights, which is usually linked to the chairmanship or vice-chairmanship of the Government Council for Human Rights.
+However, within the Office of the Government of the Czech Republic, there is still the function of the Government Commissioner for Human Rights, which is usually linked to the chairmanship or vice-chairmanship of the Government Council for Human Rights.

-The Government Council for Human Rights is an advisory body to the Government of the Czech Republic; however, it does not deal with individual cases of rights violations, but rather with the concept of the long-term development of human rights protection in the Czech Republic and prepares proposals and initiatives to improve the human rights situation.
+The Government Council for Human Rights is an advisory body to the Government of the Czech Republic, but it does not deal with individual cases of rights violations, but rather with the concept of the long-term development of human rights protection in the Czech Republic and prepares proposals and initiatives to improve the state of respect for human rights.

 Other options for the protection of rights